Cirkit Designer Logo

 Pin Configuration and Descriptions

-The FRDM-MCXA153 features a standard pinout for compatibility with external peripherals.
-Below is the pin configuration:
+The FRDM-MCXA153 features multiple pin headers for connectivity.
+Below is a summary of the pin configuration:

 Usage Instructions